Why Study EST&P at CMU

 EST&P is an educational initiative of the Wilton E. Scott Institute for Energy Innovation; a university-wide initiative at CMU focused on “improving energy efficiency and developing new, clean, affordable and sustainable energy sources”.
 Students have many opportunities to attend a wide variety of energy topic seminars, and to meet and network with the many world-class experts who visit the Scott Institute.
 There are also project opportunities to work in collaboration with the research groups of some of the Scott Institute faculty.
 Further, EST&P students participate in and support the CMU Energy Week activities managed by the Scott Institute, which includes the Energy Career Fair that is co-sponsored by EST&P.

 Unique to the College of Engineering, CMU has a team of Career Consultants dedicated to support the engineering graduate student population.
 Consultants provide job search support before and during the program, and also to the alumni.
 They have created a novel career service model specific to the needs of engineering master’s students.
 Students who are most successful in their career pursuits actively engage with their consultants and the resources available at CMU, including numerous job fairs, employer events, and energy seminars.
 Students also have access to a broad alumni network and numerous industry connections, you'll have a direct line to multiple career resources.

-Energy Project Opportunities.
 EST&P graduate students have the opportunity to apply their classroom concepts to real-world energy challenges.
 Energy project work is one path through the Advanced Study degrees, an Energy Internship is required for Applied Study degrees, and both are optional to all students.
 The energy project requirement can be met by either: a regularly scheduled project intensive course and/or for exceptional students there is the possibility of working with an engineering faculty member by making a project contribution to their research group.
 During the summer semester some EST&P students have done projects working in cooperation with a CMU faculty member and their research group.